AaronBratcher/AgileDB/README.md

 - Include all .swift source files in your project

 ## Getting Started ##
 - The easiest way to use AgileDB is to use objects that adhere to the DBObject Protocol.
 This allows you to easily save or instantiate objects to/from the database.
-Objects can have only simple types: Int, Double, String, Date, Bool, [Int], [Double], [String], [Date].
-(All properties may be optional) Nested objects are not supported.
+Objects can have the following types: DBObject, Int, Double, String, Date, Bool, [DBObject], [Int], [Double], [String], [Date].
+(All properties may be optional)
 - Alternately, you can use low level methods that work from JSON strings.
 Supported types in the JSON are string, int, double, bool and arrays of string, int, or double off the base object.
-If a method returns an optional, that value is nil if an error occured and could not return a proper value.
+- Any that returns an optional, that value is nil if an error occured and could not return a proper value.

 ## DBObject Protocol ##
 Create classes or structs that adhere to the DBObject Protocol and you can instantiate objects that are automatically populated with data from the database synchronously or asynchronously and save the data to the database.